Unity-Technologies/com.unity.probuilder/Documentation~/preferences.md

 | **Experimental Features Enabled** | Add the experimental features to the Editor. |
 | **Store Meshes as Asset** | Store meshes as standalone assets in the Project folder, rather than as part of the Scene asset. |

-> **Note**: When you toggle Experimental Features on or off, the Editor has to recompile scripts.
-This means that there is a delay before this option appears to change.
+> **Note**: When you activate or deactivate experimental features, the Unity Editor has to recompile scripts, which causes a delay before changes apply.

 ## General